 My wellness journey officially began when I found myself in South East Asia travelling solo, and since then I’ve been a more positive person.

-But with the events of the last year, and being stuck in lockdown for so long, negative thoughts have started to creep their way back into my head.
+But with the events of the pandemic, and being stuck in lockdown for so long, negative thoughts have started to creep their way back into my head.

 And I’m now a lot more anxious and worried about the future.